Gastritis signs, causes, and 5 effective natural remedies

 3. Lifestyle matters

-But exercise, meditation, listening to your favorite music are also great ways.
+But exercise, meditation, and listening to your favorite music are also great ways.

 While some of these lifestyle recommendations may seem easy, in reality, it requires quite a commitment to change a habit.
 But it is possible!
 It is a journey.